jlangch/venice/doc/readme/intro-functional.md

 Functions accept often other functions as arguments.

+Example:

 Increment each element of a collection by passing the built-in `inc` function to the `map` function:

 ```clojure
 (map inc [1 2 3])  ;; => [2 3 4]